ido-ofir/core/README.md

 ```
 <div>note that the callback will get the modules in the order that you've required them in the array.</div>
-<div>this callback is expected to return the actual module.
+<div>also, with this pattern, the callback is expected to return the actual module.</div>

 #### Requiring modules
 If you only need to get some modules without defining a new one, use the `require` function: